The A to Z of Music and Spirit: a user's guide

 The A to Z … is a collection of sounds, images, memories and definitions.
 While not exhaustive, its encyclopedic and humanistic approach lists phenomena associated with the human spirit and techniques used by composers and musicians to evoke these associations.
 Its subtle ironic title suggests there is a manual for composers and listeners that explains how to write spiritual music.

 The A to Z… does not deify music.
-Adopting a hermeneutic perspective, it catalogues musical devices and various states associated with personal meaningfulness and transcendence.
+Adopting a hermeneutic perspective, it catalogues musical devices and various musical tropes associated with personal meaningfulness and transcendence.
 It does not refer to “values” which are more aligned to morality or institutional approaches to spirituality.
 It treats the human spirit as one’s engagement with life.

 Alison Rogers conducting Vocal Manoeuvres, St Ignatius Church, Toowong.
 2015